developers192/DetailedLoLRPC/README.md

-==**As you might already know, the Vanguard anti-cheat is coming to League.
-It is unknown how this will affect DetailedLoLRPC, but I highly recommend you to stop using it until further notice.**==
+<mark><b>As you might already know, the Vanguard anti-cheat is coming to League.
+It is unknown how this will affect DetailedLoLRPC, but I highly recommend you to stop using it until further notice.</b></mark>

 <a name="readme-top"></a>